Skip to content

 allow-warnings

 If enabled, Scarb will not exit with error on compiler warnings.
-By default, this flag is enabled.
+By default, this flag is set to true.

 toml